No1tan1ts3d/Github-me/README3.md

 # Bonjour👋, Manjil here:
-align="center" A quick learner technophile with fond of arts and aspiring creative.
+A quick learner technophile with fond of arts and aspiring creative.

 # 💻 :